TsukiGva2/nanoFORTH/README.md

-The emerging micro-controller communities are no more focusing on specific hardware or form factor but around toolchain provided typically with higher-level languages.
+The emerging micro-controller communities are no more focusing on specific hardware or form factor but around tool-chain provided typically with higher-level languages.
 The once popular Arduino platform gradually lose out the market share to ESP, Raspberry, and whatever new kids on the block.
 Being chip agnostic, the Arduino IDE does serve as an excellent learning tool for future systems to come.
-No matter how the hardware environment evolved, espcially on the edge of IoT universe, I felt a minimalist system similar to the Aruino UNO/Nano will always have its value expecially in learning even when the size of chips shrunk down to micro or even nano-scale one-day.
+No matter how the hardware environment evolved, especially on the edge of IoT universe, I felt a minimalist system similar to the Arduino UNO/Nano will always have its value especially in learning even when the size of chips shrunk down to micro or even nano-scale one-day.

 On the language end, check out <a href="https://www.forth.com/resources/space-applications" target="_blank">NASA</a> and contemplate why FORTH is still running on a number of space probes today.
-It's known that projects developed in interactive/incremental style can be more productive compared to typical static toolchain such as the C/C++ provided by Arduino.
+It's known that projects developed in interactive/incremental style can be more productive compared to typical static tool-chain such as the C/C++ provided by Arduino.

 I touched FORTH briefly years ago back in school days.
 After seeing <a href="http://middleriver.chagasi.com/electronics/tforth.html" target="_blank">Nakagawa's TinyForth</a>, I got this idea!